Jobs & opportunities

 Internships and volunteering can take place in all our offices (London, Budapest or Kampala).
-Minority Rights Group (MRG) will not pay interns and volunteers for placement; Interns’ expenses will be reimbursed upon production of receipts: up to £5/day for lunch, £7/day for travel expenses.
+Minority Rights Group (MRG) will not pay interns and volunteers for placement; Interns’ expenses will be reimbursed upon production of receipts: up to £17.50 per day for lunch and transport.
 MRG regrets that it does not have the resources to assist candidates with search for grants or funding.

 MRG is unable to provide assistance with accommodation in London.